 The ‘Green’ in the title refers partly to Santa’s clothes – he is dressed as was the Victorian custom in green – and also to the experience itself.
 Instead of getting toys children help Santa to plant holly or fir trees, which they then can take home.
 Each child also goes home with a Wildflower seed shaker (to attract fairies and butterflies into their garden) and a Victorian Candy Cane.

 The house, which is open to the public, will also be decorated in Victorian style and if there is snow…. well, that will be a bonus!

 Event details and Location Map

-Details and booking at the Belvedere House website.
-Green Santa is at Belvedere at weekends and on December 8th.
+Green Santa is at Belvedere on weekday afternoons.
 Advance booking is essential and because of its popularity early booking is highly recommended – booking is available from October.